dbrumley/fuzzing-cloudshell-tutorial/lab1.md

 ## Congratulations

+You've just:
+  * Learned how to log into the CLI.
+  * Learned how to start a new Mayhem analysis job.
+  * Found your first exploitable bug using Mayhem!

+Congratulations!

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-You've just replayed your first exploit.